poker> how to play >house rules

 The fees for participating in tournaments on delawarepark.com are fixed amounts shown in the tournament lobby and buy-in screen of each tournament.
 The total cost to enter a tournament is typically presented in the form of “$A + $B”, where $A is the entry fee that goes into the prize pool, and $B is the fee that is retained by the house.

-Tournaments that are in progress that require cancellation due to a variety of possible factors (server issues, widespread connection problems, etc.) will be cancelled, and the prize pool will be divided evenly among all the players that are still in the tournament.
-Players who are eliminated from the tournament prior to tournament cancellation would remain unaffected, and be ineligible for any prize.
+Tournaments that are in progress that require cancellation due to a variety of possible factors (server issues, widespread connection problems, power outage, ISP network issues etc.) will be cancelled, and a player who has been eliminated prior to the cancellation of such tournament will not be refunded any amounts in relation to such tournament.

-To keep the pace of play at an enjoyable level, players will be limited to playing a maximum of six (6) cash game tables at any time.
+To keep the pace of play at an enjoyable level, players will be limited to playing a maximum of ten (10) cash game tables at any time.
 There is no maximum on the number of tournaments in which a player can play concurrently.

 A player who wagers all of his available chips is considered “all in.”
 An all-in player is always eligible to win the “main pot”, which consists of the amount wagered by the all-in player plus the amount of his contribution that was matched by other players in a hand.